Prosecution: Defendant in murder case upset girlfriend hugged, kissed victim

 “He was a helpful guy.
 Too helpful,” said Joe Sanchez, the victim’s younger brother.
 He testified that the former mayor was a father of four.
 The children’s mother died in 2019.

-He testified that he went around the village looking for his brother before he was able to speak with another village resident, Philip Harrison.
-Harrison had found Quinata’s phone near the water last April while he was cleaning up the area around his property.
+Joe Sanchez testified that he went around the village looking for his brother before he was able to speak with another village resident, Philip Harrison.
+Harrison had found Quinata’s phone near the water in April 2021 while he was cleaning up the area around his property.

 Joe Sanchez testified that he decided to return the phone to Quinata’s sister.